matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-vyper-verify.md

 ### Verify smart contract programmatically

-If you need to run the verification task directly from your code, you can use the hardhat `verify:verify:vyper` task with the previously mentioned parameters with the difference in using `--address` parameter when specifying contarct's address.
+If you need to run the verification task directly from your code, you can use the hardhat `verify:verify:vyper` task with the previously mentioned parameters with the difference in using `--address` parameter when specifying contract's address.

 ```typescript
 const verificationId = await hre.run("verify:verify:vyper", {